AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 --model BarlowTwins_3
 ```

-### 3. Combine all representation sets into one representations file
+### 3. Combine all representation sets into one H5 file
 This step takes all set H5 files in the projection folder and merges then into a single H5 file.
 E.g.:
 - Original H5 files [**Required**]:
     - results/BarlowTwins_3/TCGAFFPE_LUADLUSC_5x/h224_w224_n3_zdim128/hdf5_TCGAFFPE_LUADLUSC_5x_he_train.h5